ZhimaDIY/UsbSerial/README.md

 serial.read(mCallback);
 ```

-CTS and DSR lines的改变 will be received in the same manner.
+Changes in CTS and DSR lines will be received in the same manner.
 Define a callback and pass a reference of it.
 ```java
 private UsbSerialInterface.UsbCTSCallback ctsCallback = new UsbSerialInterface.UsbCTSCallback() {
         @Override